Why Meme Marketing Deserves More Attention

 Decoding the Meme

 The best part about creating a meme is that it comes without the frills.
 You don’t need to invest in a high res photoshoot or work on a flashy design.
 A simple picture or collage and even something as basic as Paintbrush can make it work.
 Video memes do not need expensive equipment to get attention.
 A simple phone camera can do the trick.
 What matters here is the idea, not the execution.
 An extremely cost-effective way to get people talking.
-Memes are becoming a very powerful marketing tool.
+Memes are becoming a very powerful marketing tool and part of every brand's digital marketing strategy.

 Remember the ice-bucket challenge from a few years ago?
 Or the mannequin challenge?